A neighbor’s word can bring death sentence in Iraq IS trials

 “We do everything we can to get to the truth and we don’t want to be unfair to anyone,” Sahar told the AP.
 “These defendants are here on the strength of testimony given by a secret informer, neighbors or their own families.”

-Saleh told the AP that the feud with the family of his neighbor festered for years after the dispute over his cousin.
+Saleh told the AP that the feud with the family of his neighbor festered for years after the dispute over his cousin — even though Saleh ultimately didn’t marry her either.

-During his brief trial in December, the judge asked if he had informed on the neighbor.
+During his brief trial in December, Saleh said the judge asked if he had informed on his neighbor.

 “I said no,” Saleh recounted.
 “Then he asked me to leave during consultations.
 When I came back, I was sentenced to death.”